Amund-Fremming/tero-platform/Tasklist.md

 - [x] Setup index and tables
 - [x] Setup db handlers
 - [x] Implement core
-- [x] strategy for removing no longer used slugs
+- [x] Strategy for removing no longer used slugs
 - [ ] Strategy for cron job, could be errors that make keys stay forever

 **Admin**